jesusgraterol/jesusgraterol/README.md

 ## Hi!
 My name is Jesus Graterol

-I'm a Software Engineer with 7+ years of experience in building scalable web applications and RESTful APIs.
-I'm also proficient in data science and machine learning engineering.
+I am a skilled Software Engineer with 7+ years of experience in developing scalable web applications, RESTful APIs, and data-driven solutions.

+My proficiency extends to data science and machine learning engineering, enabling me to create innovative software that empowers businesses in the digital era.

+I am a natural problem solver.
+I can identify and analyze complex problems quickly and efficiently, reducing them into smaller, more manageable pieces.
+My keen attention to detail allows me to come up with creative solutions, and identify and fix errors in a timely and professional manner.

 ## Tech stack